5 Designers’ Favorite Furniture Trends for 2018

 A white, brown and gray modern farmhouse style sitting room and kitchen.
 A white couch, concrete table, gray and metallic arm chairs, white and gray rug, a pair of marble and wooden tables and white lamp fill the sitting room.
 Shiplap adorned with herringbone mirrors decorate the wall next to a wooden table with chairs.
 A marble island centers the kitchen with a trio of glass pendant lights.

 She’s excited about: Raw wood mixed with cement for an edgy artisan look, furniture with Lucite legs, sheepskin on the tops of benches and more dramatic colors.
 For example, she used bright orange swivel chairs in a contemporary condo in downtown Cincinnati.

 Walnut Bench with Lucite Leg

-Rich walnut wood meets modern style with lucite leg in this handmade bench by ID Cincinnati Furniture.
+Rich walnut meets modern style with lucite leg in this handmade bench by IG Furniture in Cincinnati.

 “The mid-century modern pieces are very in this year as well,” she says.

 For example, her firm, , paired a brown leather and metal Barcelona chair and Lucite footstool in a recent room.